helderberto/maximus/README.md

 ## Why Maximus?

-I noticed various projects I worked from has a lot of utilities copied and pasted from other old projects and this is the motive I created this package.
+I noticed an opportunity in many projects I've already worked that had a lot of utilities by copied and pasted from other old projects.
+So, that's motived me to create this package.

-The way the package works is to make more easier to deal with data and focus on the results of manipulating it.
+The way this package works is to make easier to deal with data and focus on results of manipulating it.

 ## Installation